mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 These values and configurations need to be stored.

 A simple database is enough for this purpose, for example _PostgreSQL_.
 If a SaaS-first approach is preferred, a service like MongoDB's [Atlas](https://www.mongodb.com/products/platform/atlas-database) might do the job.
-It is a bit over-engineered for a simple email-service, but the deployment of a database can be difficult.
+It is slightly over-engineered for a simple email-service, but the deployment of a database can be difficult.
 This is basically the exchange of money for convenience and peace of mind.

-Putting these parts together, this leads to a high-level architecture similar to this:
+Putting these parts together leads to a high-level architecture similar to this:

 ![Mailer High-Level View](/assets/images/posts/2024_12_15_mailer.png "Mailer High-Level View")

 After implementing a working minimal viable product (MVP), this can be turned into a micro-SaaS.

 Monetization can be done via subscriptions.
-These subscriptions can have pricing tiers that differ by email volume limits and additional features, for example advanced analytics.
+These subscriptions can have pricing tiers that differ through email volume limits and additional features, for example advanced analytics.

 A suitable hosting solution to deploy this SaaS can be found on this list: [Top 9 Django Compatible Hosting Services + Deploying Steps](https://djangostars.com/blog/top-django-compatible-hosting-services/).
-Do not forget to price the service according to indirect SaaS costs that incur for example from the SendGrid API or MongoDB Atlas service.
+Do not forget to price the service according to indirect SaaS costs that incur, for example from the SendGrid API or MongoDB Atlas service.

 These are the basic steps for a mailer web service.